Chapter 19.54

 (b) Any parking lot hereafter physically altered shall comply with all of the provisions of this title, except that such lot which provides five percent of its area in landscaping shall be deemed to comply with the landscaping chapter of this title.

-(2) These regulations shall not be retroactive to include any building or use existing at the time of passage of this title, except as follows:
+(2) These regulations shall not be retroactive to include any building or use existing at the time of passage of the ordinance codified in this title, except as follows:

 (a) When a building is located on a different site, there shall be provided off-street parking and loading spaces as required for new buildings.